jakobzhao/geog4572/wk02/readme.md

 # Reading List for Week 2

+[1] leafletjs (201X) Leaflet Quick Start Guide, retrieved from December 28, 2016 from http://leafletjs.com/examples/quick-start/

 This week, we will focus on a popular web map library - leafletjs.
 In the meantime, I would encourage you still work on the web programming basics mentioned in the readlist of week one, especially javascript and jquery.
-Again, the first two weeks is quite important in terms of making interactive geovisualizations.
+Again, the first two weeks is quite important with regards to making interactive geovisualizations in the rest of the term.

-In terms of Learning Javascript through W3Schools, the following concepts are more important:
+Regarding learning Javascript through W3Schools, the following concepts are more important:

 - JS Home
 - JS Introduction